FairwindsOps/astro/README.md

 * query
 * type

-Additionally, templating in the override is currently not available.
+Templating in the override is currently not available.

 ## Contributing
 PRs welcome!
 Check out the [Contributing Guidelines](CONTRIBUTING.md),